What is Apprenticeship?

 How long must I wait for an opening to apply or add additional documentation to existing application?

-The waiting period for an opening, varies by industry.
+The waiting period from the date an application is filed to placement in an apprenticeship program varies by industry.
 It can last from two weeks to two years.
 This is a competitive process and it's not unusual for people to have to wait for an opening to apply or add documentation to existing file.

 Are there age limits for apprentices?